funilrys/PyFunceble/docs/usage/from-travis-ci.rst

 For the :code:`secure` index of the :code:`.travis.yml` file, you have to generate a `new GitHub token`_.

-After you got your token, please write it or save it in a safe place as you're going to need it everytime you're going to interact with Travis CI.
+After you got your token, please write it or save it in a safe place as you're going to need it every time you're going to interact with Travis CI.

 .. note::
     The scope to set is :code:`public_repo` but you can also set others depending on your needs.